-This article originally appeared on The Marketing Insider / Media Post.
+This article originally appeared on Media Post.

 The proliferation of gaming has transformed the psychographic and demographic makeup of the gaming community.
 Shedding the stereotype once attached to gamers as solitary outliers, the “casual gamer,” represents a newly emerged market segment.
 Meeting their need is Google’s Stadia, the first-ever cloud gaming platform, promising to lower barriers and amplify portability — anywhere and everywhere — without diminishing quality or experience.

 The casual gamer has given rise to evolving need-states and desires of today’s gamers, leading to three major marketplace shifts that have impacted the industry: